 HEALING METHODS OLD AND NEW.
 By Eliza Adelaide Gardner, B.A.
-A new edition, revised and considerably enlarged, of a popular little work dealing with the adjustment of the physical and psychic bodies, including a chapter on spiritual healing.
-Paper, 1s.
-6d.; Bound, 2s.
+A new edition, revised and considerably enlarged, of a popular little work dealing edition, revised and considerably enlarged, of a popular little work dealing enlarged. with the adjustment of the physical and psychic bodies, including a chapter